OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/shell-script-basics.md

-# Learn Linux Shell / Shell Script Basics #
+# Linux Shell / Shell Script Basics #

 The following are Bourne shell tutorials found on the internet.
 Use the table of contents and index features of each site to find information about a specific